-Like Francis, our Congregation (founded in 1911 by Mary Patrick Brennan – pictured here) inherits his charisma and makes GOSPEL LIVING a simple reality, through community living in Sisterhood, sharing and working together for the spread of God’s Kingdom in and through the Church.
+Our Congregation (founded in 1911 by Mary Patrick Brennan – pictured here) inherits the charism of Saint Francis of Assisi.
+The FMSL make GOSPEL LIVING a simple reality, through community living in Sisterhood, sharing and working together for the spread of God’s Kingdom in and through the Church.
 The Sisters bring a Franciscan dimension to the area in which they are placed and hope to our world.

 Our origin was within the Third Order Tertiary Group linked to Hampstead and Rochdale.
 The Hampstead Third Order Group wished to live a Regular Franciscan Life and their Constitutions were approved by Cardinal Vaughan on 8th December 1895.They became a recognized Religious Community, able to accept new members.
 This group were known as Missionary Sisters of the Third Order of St Francis for Home Missions.
 Cardinal Vaughan announced that the “Sisters duties would be to work for others; to care for orphans and destitute children; to visit houses of the sick and destitute, and generally to engage in any work which the clergy might find for them to do”.
 (FMSL Archives)

 On 13th January 1896 there were fourteen Sisters – nine made temporary vows of Poverty, Chastity and Obedience and five made final vows.

 Canon Purcell, their guide at the time, died in 1900 and the Hampstead Sisters found they were unable to meet the financial demands surrounding them so the mission was closed and the branch houses at Aldershot (Portsmouth) and Littlehampton (Southwark) came under the respective Dioceses as separate Congregations in 1911.